How to Set up a VPN on Mac to Increase Security and Privacy

 - Connecting to a work network remotely to create a secure environment when working outside the office.

 - Anonymous online browsing to secure web traffic on public Wi-Fi connections.

 - Accessing sites available in other countries to unlock content restricted in your home country.

 Of course, VPNs are useful for a whole host of other reasons than the ones we’ve covered above, including:

-- Helping cut down on buffering time while streaming audio or video.
+- Helping reduce buffering time while streaming audio or video.

-- Saving you money, especially when comparison shopping for airline tickets, hotels and car rentals.
+- Saving you money, especially when using comparison sites to shop for airline tickets, hotels and car rentals.

 - Accessing your home network while you’re away.